A gold mine swallowed their village. This Amazon tribe is here to take it back

 The result is a breakdown between federal and local enforcement.
 When illegal garimpeiros burned two government environmental offices to the ground in Humaitá, state governor Amazonino Mendes sided with the miners.

-In indigenous lands, the void left by the state is even more dramatic.
-In the 23,820 square kilometre Munduruku indigenous territory, which is the size of Belize, Brazil’s federal indigenous bureau Funai maintains only one employee.
+This has coincided with a consistent erosion of the budgets of the agencies that do protect forests.
+In the 23,820 sq km Munduruku Indigenous Territory, which is the size of Belize, Brazil’s federal indigenous bureau Funai maintains only one employee.

 As the boats moved upstream, the water changed from light brown to the colour of thick mud.
 The expedition passed many Munduruku villages.
 Locals reported they had stopped fishing and drinking from the river about four years ago.

-At the tributary of the Caburuá, clear dark water feeds into the brown Tropas, a shocking contrast.
+At the tributary of the Caburuá, clean, black water feeds into the Tropas, a shocking contrast.
 Biyom Saw, a 29-year-old Munduruku female warrior who travelled with her baby son, blamed the pariwat for the contaminated water.
 “We can’t fish, and the children are hungry.
 If we bathe in the river, rashes appear.”

-The final hours of the journey to PV Village run along a river that is thick, lifeless and brown.
+The final hours of the journey to PV village run along a water that is thick, lifeless and brown.
 All around, the forest is cleared to give the garimpeiros access to the soil and gold beneath.
 Some of the craters are several meters deep, and the old ones fill with muddy, poisoned water.

 Along the river, garimpeiros work with excavators, stand outside huts or drive around.
 “It looks like a city,” said Ana Poxo, one of the expedition leaders, whose village is a two-day boat trip away.

-At PV Village, about 60 gold miners live alongside 15 remaining Munduruku families.
-They have turned the one-room public school into a dormitory.
-Many more live in shanties scattered through the forest.
+At PV village, about 60 gold miners live alongside 15 remaining Munduruku families.
+Many more live in huts scattered through the forest.
 Chief Osvaldo said that after a few previous attempts to enter the Munduruku indigenous territory, the garimpeiros struck deals with some local leaders.
 Soon, dozens of pariwat arrived and took control of the territory.

 Now, in this once remote corner of the Amazon, there are food stores, a brothel and liquor joints.
-One of them, Osvaldo explained, is run by his eldest son, who also allows the miners to explore for gold.
+One of them, Osvaldo explains, is run by his eldest son, who also grants permission to the miners to explore for gold.

-Osvaldo expressed disapproval of his son’s choices.
 “My son forced his 8-year-son to drink.
 The child got drunk.
-He should apologise to everybody for this,” he said.
+He should apologise to everybody for this,” said Osvaldo.

 With the arrival of the expedition party, the Munduruku warriors tried to reestablish authority over the village.
 Some 40 of them went to the small businesses, inspected them in search of drugs and alcohol and ordered them to close.
 At a meeting in the village centre, the Munduruku’s chief Kaba demanded the miners leave.

 The task, however, is complex.
-Exploiting divisions among the Munduruku, the garimpeiros claimed they were there with the permission of local leaders.
-With their traditional food resources depleted, PV Village now depends on aeroplanes to bring food.
-During the meeting, garimpeiros tried to use this leverage to make compromises, promising all sorts of gifts, from fish tanks to gold.
+Exploiting divisions among the Munduruku, garimpeiros claimed they were there with the permission of local groups.
+While others tried to make compromises.

 Several Munduruku work in the mine as cheap labor.
 A few have even become bosses and sided with the pariwat.
 One of them, Waldelirio Manhuary, now lives in a brick house in the city.
-He is one of the few to defend the non-indigenous presence, saying the pollution was an acceptable side-effect of the mining business.
+He is one of the few who defend non-indigenous permanence and said the pollution was an acceptable side affect.

 “The federal government wants us to remain in the jungle, only hunting and fishing.
 It doesn’t want us to bring machines and to do the way they do it, like growing soybeans.
-We are poor and rich, because we are siting on a very big wealth,” he said.
+We are poor and rich, because we are siting on a very big wealth”, he says.

 Requests for comment from Funai about the Munduruku remain unanswered.
 So far, no government agency has tried to shut down the PV gold mining operation or tested the water in the Tropas River.